Which New HGTV Shows Are Premiering in 2026?

 Wild Vacation Rentals — March 2

-Actresses D’Arcy Carden and Sherry Cola will hit the road to explore some of the country’s most unique vacation homes on Wild Vacation Rentals, which premieres on Monday, March 2, at 10/9c.
+Actresses D’Arcy Carden and Sherry Cola will hit the road to explore some of the country’s most unique vacation homes on Wild Vacation Rentals, which premiered on March 2.

 “During each episode, the friends will explore three of the most enchanting, eccentric and downright bizarre rentals that the country’s hottest destinations have to offer, ultimately picking one ‘must stay’ property per episode,” the show’s description reveals.
 “With today’s endless getaway possibilities, Sherry and D’Arcy will find the top spots that are worth travelers’ time and money, sharing the homes’ hilariously honest reviews, unbelievable stories straight from the owners, and incredible designs and unique quirks.”